Tag: digitizing

 • A Guide to Camera-Digitizing Tintypes and Ambrotypes

-Learn how to camera-digitize tintypes and ambrotypes at museum quality.
-Discover identification tips, the black backing trick, polarization, lighting setups, and why these wet plates differ from daguerreotypes
+Review the steps below to learn the key steps to Camera-Digitizing Tintypes and Ambrotypes at museum quality.
+Discover identification tips, the black backing trick, polarization, lighting setups, and why these wet plates differ from daguerreotypes.

 Continue with Care: Archiving is a manual process.
 Before starting, make sure your workspace is stable, your gear is secured, and your original files are backed up.
 You are the steward of your own history!